 Acrylic (ABS) handles

 Most ABS handles are dishwasher safe, but care should be taken not to use abrasive or citrus-based dishwashing powders or liquids as these may dull the bright colours.
 Also avoid using the intensive and pot cycle (hottest) of the dishwasher.
+Wash on top rack of dishwasher.

 Timber handles must be washed by hand and dried thoroughly.
 Care should be taken not to use abrasive or citrus-based dishwashing powders or liquids as these may damage the timber handles.
 These knives are not dishwasher safe.